BryanHaley/git-linestats-widget/README.md

 ![Screenshot of widget](https://i.imgur.com/m2lhlCj.png)

 Fonts and colors can be configured via `settings.json`.
+Most HTML fonts and color codes will work.

 # Prerequisites